- You can afford beautiful, healthy teeth without financial burdens.

 If you have taken out a private policy, the insurance will cover your dental costs to the extent agreed in the contract.
 High-quality insurance policies cover between 80% and 95% of treatment costs, depending on the tariff.

-If you use the benefits of your private dental insurance in Germany, you will still receive the subsidy from your public health insurance provider for standard care.
+If you use the benefits of your additional private dental insurance in Germany, you will still receive the subsidy from your public health insurance provider for standard care.
 From your dentist, you will receive an invoice for any additional services, which you submit to the insurance company.

 Reliable tooth protection — for children and adults